psionman/psionman_set/wx_python/lesson06.md

 ## WxPython from Scratch
 ### RadioButtons and the GridBagSizer

-In this post we will ivestigate two ways to create and organise a set of [RadioButtons](https://wxpython.org/Phoenix/docs/html/wx.RadioButton.html): firstly using a StaticBox and then using a specialist widget, the [RadioBox](ps://wxpython.org/Phoenix/docs/html/wx.RadioBox.html).
+In this lesson we will ivestigate two ways to create and organise a set of [RadioButtons](https://wxpython.org/Phoenix/docs/html/wx.RadioButton.html): firstly using a StaticBox and then using a specialist widget, the [RadioBox](ps://wxpython.org/Phoenix/docs/html/wx.RadioBox.html).
 Later